 Several key skills are important for engineers.
-These equip them to come up with the innovations that will help them succeed and advance in their careers.
+These equip them to come up with innovations that help them succeed and advance in their careers.

-- Creativity: Engineers must have creative minds that help them come up with new constructs and original approaches.
+Creativity: Engineers have creative minds that help them come up with new constructs and original approaches.

-- Communication: Engineers are responsible for communicating their ideas clearly with others on their team.
-They may do so orally or in writing.
+Communication: Engineers are responsible for communicating their ideas clearly with others on their team.
+They may do so orally, graphically and in writing.

-- Attention to detail: The small details can make a big difference in engineering.
-These professionals must have a keen eye for even the smallest elements of a project.
+Attention to detail: The small details can make a big difference in engineering.
+They also have a keen eye for even the smallest elements of a project.

-- Self-discipline: Engineering is a challenging career that continuously presents new problems to solve.
-Engineers must have the self-discipline to work diligently on each project until it is complete.
+Self-discipline: Engineering is a challenging career that continuously presents new problems to solve.
+Engineers have the self-discipline to work diligently on each project until it's complete.

-- Technical skills: The scope of an engineer's technical and scientific abilities varies by specialty, but all engineers should have strong technical skills.
+Technical skills: The scope of an engineer's technical and scientific abilities varies by specialty, but all engineers have strong technical skills.